sveltia/sveltia-cms/README.md

 ### New users

-Currently, Sveltia CMS is only intended for existing Netlify/Decap CMS users.
-If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/add-to-your-site/) to add it to your site and create a configuration file first.
+Currently, Sveltia CMS is primarily intended for existing Netlify/Decap CMS users.
+If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/basic-steps/) to add it to your site and create a configuration file first.
 Then migrate to Sveltia CMS as described below.

 As the product evolves, we’ll implement a built-in configuration editor and provide comprehensive documentation to make it easier for everyone to get started with Sveltia CMS.